 When visiting Japan, you will notice the differences in the pronunciation of various idioms.
 This is because Japan’s most major regional dialects came from the regions where they are spoken.

 The most noticeable distinctions are pitch accents, inflections, lexicon, and particle usage.
-Plus, the words and some grammar usage also differ.
+Words and some grammar also differ.

 Even the way they use vowels and consonants varies in certain circumstances.
 What passes for formal and casual Japanese in one dialect may sound quite different in another.